Improving Graph Out-of-distribution Generalization Beyond Causality: Experiments

-To systematically validate the effectiveness of the architecture of \algo\ and major components in the optimization framework, we next study the performance of multiple variants of \algo.
-All our experiments are based on \algo-v2.
-The following are their notations and explanations.

-Variants of \algo\ are categorized into two classes.
+We next comprehensively validate the effectiveness of main components in \algo, including training techniques, regularization terms and inferred latent variables.
+Variants of \algo\ are categorized into three classes.
 The first class includes w/ OBI, w/o EM, and w/o GRL.
-These variants are implemented to validate different techniques we used in the model framework.
-The w/ OBI means \algo\ with original Bayesian inference, where latent environments and graph rationales are optimized based on KL divergence.
-The w/o EM indicates model parameters are updated simultaneously instead of being based the EM algorithm.
+These variants are implemented to validate different techniques used in the model framework.
+Specifically, the w/ OBI means \algo\ with the original Bayesian inference, where latent environments and graph rationales are optimized based on KL divergence.
+The w/o EM indicates model parameters are updated simultaneously instead of the EM algorithm.
 The w/o GRL is \algo\ with no gradient reverse layer attached after the GNN encoder in the environment embedding generator.
-Further, the second class of variants consist of w/o $\mathcal{L}_{env}$, w/o $\mathcal{L}_{cl}$, and w/o $H(\tilde{Y})$, which are adopted to measure the importance of each term in the objective function of \cref{eq:func_v2} on the overall model performance.
+Further, the second class of variants consist of w/o $\mathcal{L}_{env}$, w/o $\mathcal{L}_{cl}$, and w/o $H(\tilde{Y})$, which are adopted to measure the importance of each term in the objective function of Eq.~\ref{eq:func_v2} on the overall model performance.
+To verify the role of the latent environment and graph rationale in model inference, we implement the third class of variants of \algo\ to evaluate the expressiveness of inferred variables.
+Variants include w/o $E$, w/o $\hat{G}$, and w/o $E \& \hat{G}$.
+They replace latent environments, graph rationales, or both with standard Gaussian noises, respectively.
+Note that all the experiments are based on \algo-v2.

+Table~\ref{tab:ablation} summarizes the experimental results.
+From a global perspective, we observe that \algo\ outperforms all its variants.
+We next provide detailed analysis on these variants.

-Performance results are shown in \cref{tab:ablation}.
-Generally speaking, all the major components in \algo\-v2 contribute to the its exceptional performance.
-As shown in \cref{tab:ablation}, variants in the first class with different training techniques lead to large performance drops.
-Among them, w/ OBI achieves the worst performance.
-This verifies the rationality of adopting theories regarding generalized Bayesian inference in the absence of reliable prior knowledge.
+For the first class of variants with different training techniques, w/ OBI achieves the worst performance.
+This verifies the rationality of adopting generalized Bayesian inference in the absence of reliable prior knowledge.
 The performance advantage of \algo\ over w/o EM shows the effectiveness of EM algorithm in optimizing variational inference problems.
 The w/o GRL variant also performs worse than \algo, which indicates the importance of gradient reverse layer in latent variable inference.
-For the second class, each loss term if also effective, although the removal of any of them leads to smaller performance decrease.
-Among them, the environment alignment has the minimal impact on overall performances.
-The limited contribution of contrastive loss is also witnessed.
-The performance of w/o $H(\tilde{Y})$ indicates that the negative entropy of pseudo-labels is essential under the variational inference framework.